Nateckert/cookiecutter-pypackage-rust-cross-platform-publish/README.rst

 Then:

 * Create a repo and put it there.
-* Add the repo to your Travis-CI_ account.
+* Add the repo to your TravisCI_ account.
 * Install the dev requirements into a virtualenv. (``pip install -r requirements_dev.txt``)
 * Run the script `travis_pypi_setup.py` to encrypt your PyPI password in Travis config and activate automated deployment on PyPI when you push a new tag to master branch.